allardbrand/JSONWebTokens/README.md

 You can also combine step 4 and 5 by using an error handler on the 'Decode single claim' action.
 Whenever you try to decode a single claim for an invalid token, an exception will be raised.
 You could use the error handler flow to handle invalid tokens.

 The main advantage of using JWT for deeplinks is that it is not possible for the end-user to edit a deeplink.
-Since the deeplink is digitally signed by using a JWT token, any modifications to the deeplink will be identified.
+Since the token is signed, you can verify that the content hasn't been tampered with.

 You can validate your tokens (and the token used in the example above) on https://jwt.io/.